PlaceSpeak/LUCD/readme.md

 For more information visit https://sites.google.com/site/lucdstandard.

-If you have opinions about the standard please [submit an issue](https://github.com/PlaceSpeak/LUCD/issues) here.
+If you have opinions about the standard please [submit an issue](https://github.com/PlaceSpeak/LUCD/issues) here, or get in touch at <hugh@placespeak.com>.

 ## What's here